Sherwin Williams High Reflective White: a TRUE white paint color?

 Is High Reflective White a good white for kitchen cabinets?

-These days, softer whites are on more people’s radars, but for those looking for a cleaner whiter approach, High Reflective White is VERY popular, right up there with Benjamin Moore Chantilly Lace.
+These days, softer whites are on more people’s radars, but for those looking for a cleaner, whiter approach, High Reflective White is VERY popular, right up there with Benjamin Moore Chantilly Lace.

-- If you have warm Tuscan products in your home (ie: golden beige tiles, countertops, carpets for example), you might find High Reflective White just a bit too stark and clean
+- if you have warm Tuscan products in your home (i.e. golden beige tiles, countertops, carpets, for example), you might find High Reflective White just a bit too stark and clean

-- If you have beige/almond windows or bathroom fixtures, HRW could be too stark
+- if you have beige/almond windows or bathroom fixtures, HRW could be too stark

 Not sure if High Reflective White is right for you?
 Want a bit warmer or cooler?
 I’ve got more!

-Not sure which paint colour is best for YOUR home?
+Not sure which paint color is best for YOUR home?

-Check out my Online Paint Colour Consulting – I’d love to help!
+Check out my Online Paint Color Consulting – I’d love to help!